susiteemu/startpoint/README.md

 - [ ] Add continueOnPrevRequestStatus etc v.1.1
 - [ ] WIP: Make failures (running request fails) more pretty/informative
 - [ ] Add templating support for yaml bodies
+- [ ] Change getting values from a profile in starlark requests to be template-based, same as for yaml
+- [ ] Add Lua based requests v.1.2